Vanilla-OS/apx/README.md

 ## Help

 ```
-Apx is a package manager with support for multiple sources,
-allowing you to install packages in a managed container.
+Apx is a package manager with support for multiple sources, allowing you to install packages in subsystems.

 Usage:
   apx [command]